zoran/reverse-proxied-dummy-api/README.md

 #### Request from outside/internet

 Remember, GET is allowed from outside, but POST is not.
+Because of the self signed certificate `./traefik/cert`, we have to call curl with `--insecure`

 ##### GET